-- Square wave inverters, which generally cost lost, produce power in a wave form that looks a bit choppier than a perfectly smooth wave, but tries to match it closely.
-In some devices this results in a buzzing or humming noise.
+- Square wave inverters, which generally cost less, produce power in a waveform that looks a bit choppier than a perfectly smooth wave, but tries to match it closely.
+In some devices, this results in a buzzing or humming noise.

 - Modified square wave inverters (also called modified sine wave inverters) are ok for powering lights, most devices that use motors (like refrigerators and freezers), and devices that use power adapters (like laptops and cell phones).
 For emergency uses, the modified square wave inverter would be fine for most uses, unless you absolutely need power just like from the utility grid.

 1200-Watt Modified Square Wave Inverter